Raised beach: Processes

-Marine terraces often result from marine erosion along rocky coastlines in temperate regions due to wave attack and sediment carried in the waves.
+Marine terraces often result from marine erosion along rocky coastlines in temperate regions due to wave attacks and sediment carried in the waves.
 Erosion also takes place in connection with weathering and cavitation.
 The speed of erosion is highly dependent on the shoreline material (hardness of rock), the bathymetry, and the bedrock properties and can be between only a few millimeters per year for granitic rocks and more than 10 m per year for volcanic ejecta.
 The retreat of the sea cliff generates a shore (wave-cut/abrasion-) platform through the process of abrasion.
-A relative change of the sea level leads to regressions or transgressions and eventually forms another terrace (marine-cut terrace) at a different altitude, while notches in the cliff face indicate short stillstands.
+A relative change in the sea level leads to regressions or transgressions and eventually forms another terrace (marine-cut terrace) at a different altitude, while notches in the cliff face indicate short stillstands.

 It is believed that the terrace gradient increases with tidal range and decreases with rock resistance.
-In addition, the relationship between terrace width and the strength of the rock is inverse, and higher rates of uplift and subsidence as well as a higher slope of the hinterland increases the number of terraces formed during a certain time.
+In addition, the relationship between terrace width and the strength of the rock is inverse, and higher rates of uplift and subsidence as well as a higher slope of the hinterland increase the number of terraces formed during a certain time.

 Furthermore, shore platforms are formed by denudation and marine-built terraces arise from accumulations of materials removed by shore erosion.
 Thus, a marine terrace can be formed by both erosion and accumulation.
 However, there is an ongoing debate about the roles of wave erosion and weathering in the formation of shore platforms.

 Reef flats or uplifted coral reefs are another kind of marine terrace found in intertropical regions.
 They are a result of biological activity, shoreline advance and accumulation of reef materials.

 While a terrace sequence can date back hundreds of thousands of years, its degradation is a rather fast process.
-On the one hand a deeper transgression of cliffs into the shoreline may completely destroy previous terraces; on the other hand older terraces might be decayed or covered by deposits, colluvia or alluvial fans.
+A deeper transgression of cliffs into the shoreline may destroy previous terraces; but older terraces might be decayed or covered by deposits, colluvia or alluvial fans.
 Erosion and backwearing of slopes caused by incisive streams play another important role in this degradation process.